 A semi-open kitchen uses a partial wall, glass partition, or pass-through window to connect the kitchen to adjacent spaces without fully removing the separation.
 It's a sophisticated hybrid that balances the acoustic and odor control of a closed design with the visual openness of an open concept layout.

 At the luxury scale, structural wall removal with proper beam engineering typically runs $25,000–$80,000 before finishes.
-Full kitchen remodel scope, including new cabinetry, appliances, and island.
+This doesn't include the full kitchen remodel scope, new cabinetry, appliances, and island, which adds to the total.

 Yes.
 Without walls to contain cooking byproducts, open concept kitchens require high-performance range hood systems rated at 600–1,200 CFM or higher.
 Inadequate ventilation is the most common oversight in open concept kitchen remodels, and correcting it post-construction is significantly more expensive.